MetPX/sarracenia/doc/design/components.rst

         [--broker] [--downstream-broker=<url>]
         --broker,--source-broker,--upstream-broker ? ??

-        subscribe to a given exchange on a given broker for  dd.post messages.
+        subscribe to a given exchange on a given broker for  sr.post messages.

         re-post to a destination exchange that refers to the local server.
         --repost-broker, --downstream-broker

+sr_subscribe
 dd_subscribe
 ------------

 ::

         [-n|--no-download] [-d|--download-and-discard] [-l|--log-dir] config-file
-        this command line is from v00 dd_subscribe...
+        this command line is from v00 sr_subscribe...

         --broker amqp://<account>@<broker>/

-        will cause dd_subscribe to connect to <broker> and authenticate as <account>
+        will cause sr_subscribe to connect to <broker> and authenticate as <account>
         it will then subscribe to xac_<account> and look for v01.post.!<account> messages (to avoid loops.)